15 Best Small Towns in Oregon

 Accommodation: Where to Stay in Sisters

 Tucked between the rugged coast and the sprawling Siuslaw National Forest, Yachats is best explored via hiking trail or bike path.
-Amanda's Trail, part of the much longer Oregon Coast Trail, is a visitor favorite that meanders through the forest landscape.
+Amanda's Trail, part of the much longer Oregon Coast Trail, is a visitor favorite that meanders through the forested landscape.
 Several amazing views of the rugged coastline treat hikers on Amanda's Trail.

 Amanda's Trail, and Yachats itself, is a gateway to the Cape Perpetua Scenic Area.
 This breathtaking natural space is the highest point on the Oregon coast accessible by car.
 An uphill hiking trail also leads to the stunning vista.
-This view high above the coastline ranks high as one of the top attractions on the Oregon Coast.
+This view above the coastline ranks high as one of the top attractions on the Oregon Coast.